A career in cybersecurity can go in many directions. Learn about five popular career paths.

 Common certifications: CompTIA Security+, Offensive Security Certified Professional (OSCP), Systems Security Certified Practitioner (SSCP), Certified Security Consultant (CSC)

-This field of cybersecurity goes by many names, offensive security, red team, white hat hacking, and ethical hacking among them.
+This field of cybersecurity goes by many names, including offensive security, red team, white hat hacking, and ethical hacking.
 If you work in offensive security, you’ll take a proactive approach to cybersecurity.
-You’ll do this by playing the part of the intruder, trying to find vulnerabilities before the bad guys do.
+You’ll play the part of the intruder, trying to find vulnerabilities before the bad guys do.

 As a penetration tester, you’ll seek to identify and exploit system weaknesses to help companies build more secure systems.
-As an ethical hacker, you can try out even more attack vectors (like social engineering) to reveal security weaknesses.
+As an ethical hacker (also known as a white hat hacker), you can try out even more attack vectors (like social engineering) to reveal security weaknesses.

 Testing and hacking could be a good fit if you want to outsmart the bad guys and get paid to (legally) hack into networks and computer systems.